About

 Students master the structure, organization, and goals of academic English writing assignments.
 Through two main writing projects students concentrate on creating outlines, drafting, use and citation of sources, peer review, and revision.

-English Language Learning and the Office of International Student Affairs coordinate many opportunities for international students to explore language, culture, and our Boston surroundings.
-Our “Coffee & Conversations” are social get-togethers to enjoy drinks and snacks, meet fellow students, hear from guest speakers, and engage in English language discussion around special topics.
-Language Workshops provide targeted support for select academic and professional communication skills.
-Topics include professional writing, vocabulary, grammar, and more.
-Check the EmConnect website, the weekly OISA Events email, and @emersonoisa on Instagram for upcoming events.
+- English Language Learning and the Office of International Student Affairs coordinate many opportunities for international students to connect with classmates and to explore language, culture, and our Boston surroundings.
+Language Cafes: social get-togethers that are open to all and provide space to meet fellow students, hear from guest speakers, enjoy snacks, and engage in cultural exchange and discussion around special topics.

 ELL Office Hours